Slam Dunk (manga): Manga

+The English translation of the manga was listed as one of the best comics of 2008 by Publishers Weekly.
+Similarly, the Young Adult Library Services Association named the first volume one of its "Great Graphic Novels for Teens" in early 2009.
 French newspaper Le Figaro selected the series as one of their six recommended manga featured at the 2019 Paris Book Fair.

 Sales

-The collected volumes of Slam Dunk sold over 100 million copies by 2004, over 118 million by 2012, and over 121 million by 2014, making it Shueisha's fifth best-selling manga series.
-By 2017, the series had more than 170 million copies in circulation.
+Slam Dunk is one of the best-selling manga series in history.
+Its collected volumes sold over 100 million copies in Japan by 2004, over 118 million by 2012, and over 121 million by 2014.
+By 2017, the series had over 170 million copies in circulation worldwide.
+By 2024, the series had over 185 million copies in circulation worldwide.
 Until it was broken in 2002, volumes 21 through 23 of Slam Dunk held the record for initial printing of a manga at 2.5 million copies.
 The print version of Slam Dunk: 10 Days After was popular, having initially ranked sixth and then 15th in Oricon's weekly ranking of manga.
 The first six volumes of the 2018 shinsōban edition of the original manga all reached the top eight of their release week, with the highest being the first volume at number two.
 This resulted in Slam Dunk being the fourth best-selling manga of 2018 with 5.2 million copies sold, and the ninth top-selling media franchise of 2018, with estimated sales of ¥3.4 billion.

-The English translation of the manga was listed as one of the best comics of 2008 by Publishers Weekly.
-Similarly, the Young Adult Library Services Association named the first volume one of its "Great Graphic Novels for Teens" in early 2009.
+Slam Dunk was the third best-selling manga series in the first half of 2023 (period between November 2022 and May 2023), with 4.2 million copies sold.

 Critical reception

 Carlo Santos of Anime News Network wrote that "With solid characters, eye-popping action, and a classic underdog story, Slam Dunk is what all manga series (and basketball players) should aspire to be: the complete package."
-Based on the first volume however, his colleague Carl Kimlinger said it came off as more of a romantic comedy than sports manga as it focused on establishing the cast.
+Based on the first volume however, his colleague Carl Kimlinger said it came off as more of a romantic comedy than a sports manga as it focused on establishing the cast.
 Santos opined that its the stuff that happens off the court that really makes up the manga's heart and soul as each character has a story to tell and a goal to reach, with the court simply providing a stage for them to "act out these universal struggles."
+Similarly, Kris Kosaka of The Japan Times wrote that Slam Dunk is not your typical sports story dominated by on-the-court heroics, but Inoue's love of basketball is evident on every page.